 Dorstenia ellenbeckiana is a perennial plant with depressed, ovoid, underground tuber, up to 2.4 inches (6 cm) in diameter.
 A short annual stem is sometimes present, but not reaching above ground level.
 The leaves and receptacles arise from the tuber.
-The leaves are green, ovate to elliptic and only reaches for 2 inches (5 cm).
-It’s flowers are reddish-brown in color.
+The leaves are green, ovate to elliptic and up to 2 inches (5 cm) long.
+The flowers are reddish-brown.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Dorstenias are warm loving plants and they need a bit more water than regular succulents.
 They need well-drained potting mix and their water needs vary depending on the season of the year.
 Water regularly to abundant form spring to fall.
 Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
 During the winter months these plants tend to go at least partially dormant.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and liable to populate pots several feet away.
 They can also be propagated by cuttings.